 Additionally, research is showing that solar water heaters help increase home value.
 When you decide to sell your home, you will likely receive more offers for your home if you have already installed solar panels that run such things as your water heater.

-During the installation process, you should have your plumber insulate your heater.
+During the water heater installation process, you should have your plumber insulate your heater.
 Doing so will allow the water within the tank to remain hot longer.
 Consequently, you will use less energy when heating it.
 Over time, this insulation can save up to 15 percent on your utility bills.
 Additionally, insulation helps protect your heater during the cold months when temperatures reach freezing.

 Years ago, 30-gallon or 40-gallon tanks were common for small homes.
 However, 50-gallon tanks are trending as they are able to provide ongoing hot water for small and large families.
 Whereas a smaller tank may become depleted, a larger tank will always have hot reserves ready for a shower or dishes.

 If you do not want to invest in a large water heater, your plumber can actually help you install several point-of-use heaters.
 This type of system involves smaller heaters being installed at the exact spots in your home where they will be of most use.
 This type of system is more efficient and results in more consistent hot water being delivered.

 Water heaters are supposed to heat water.
 They are not designed to actually filter it.
 However, whole-home water filters are often installed between the water heater and the outlet.
 A better strategy is to install a filter between the primary water main and the heater.
 Doing so will filter most sediment, heavy metals, and chemicals from your water before it can eat away at or collect in your water heater.